CA COVID-19 Rent Relief

 The Housing Agency additionally asks you to help them push out information about CA COVID-19 Rent Relief by sharing prepared collateral materials in their TOOLKIT (click to access).

-The California Rental Housing Association (CalRHA) represents over 24,000 members totaling more than 632,000 units, made up of small, medium and large rental housing owners throughout the State of California.
+The California Rental Housing Association (CalRHA) represents almost 24,000 members totaling more than 653,000 units, made up of small, medium and large rental housing owners throughout the State of California.

 Our purpose is to advocate in the best interest of the rental housing industry and collectively address industry needs.